-4. The reportable flight operations for which data must be submitted to the Department are all scheduled nonstop domestic passenger operations by a reporting air carrier to or from any reportable airport.
-However, non-reportable passenger flights that experience over 3-hour tarmac times at U.S. airports that are not reported in Part 234 are subject to Part 244 reporting requirements see:
+4. The reportable flight operations for which data must be submitted to the Department are (1) all scheduled nonstop domestic passenger operations, including a mechanically delayed flight, to or from any reportable airport, operated by a reporting air carrier to or from any reportable airport; and (2) all scheduled nonstop domestic passenger operations, including a mechanically delayed flight, to or from any reportable airport, operated by a codeshare partner of the reporting carrier's, and marketed under only one U.S. carrier's (the reporting carrier's) code.
+However, non-reportable passenger flights that experience over 3-hour tarmac times at U.S. airports that are not reported in Part 234 are subject to Part 244 reporting requirements, See Accounting and Reporting Directive No. 303A: